GLOSSARY OF TERMS

 Insurance: Guaranteed Issue

-Under Obamacare, insurance companies can charge more for some factors such as age, but not for others such as health status or gender.
+Under ObamaCare, insurance companies can charge more for some factors such as age.

 For more on the relationship between guaranteed issue and Obamacare, visit ObamacareFacts.com.